Autoscaling

 When configuring autoscaling, you can adjust the following properties:

 - Minimum number of Instances: The minimum number of Instances to allocate when there is little or no resource pressure.
-Can be set to one or greater.
+Can be set to zero or greater.

 - Scaling factors: The targets used to determine Instance scaling.